hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 **Response**

-The server's response to this endpoint must be in JSON format [3] as defined by RFC-7159, and the response must indicate a mime type of `application/json`.
+The server's response to this endpoint must be in JSON format [3] as defined by RFC 7159, and the response must indicate a mime type of `application/json`.
 Server capabilities are described using keyword-value pairs, with `outputFormats` being the only keyword currently in use.

 **Capabilities Object**